scribe-security/docs/docs/valint/policies.md

 Replace `<var_name>` with the specific variable name from the evidence context that you want to use.
 Foe example, `{{ .Context.git_commit }}`.

 2. Environment-defined
 Environment arguments are derived from the environment variables.
 The syntax for referencing an environment variable is as follows: `{{ .Env.<var_name> }}`.
+Note that one can define file-wise environment variables in the policy configuration file under the `env` field.
+These variables will only be used for the template evaluations in the file where they are defined.

 3. User-defined
 Users can pass custom arguments through the command line using the `--rule-args` flag.
 These user-defined arguments are then referenced in the policy configuration using the following syntax: `{{ .Args.<var_name> }}`.